EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

    Path to a technodata CSV file.
 See. :ref:`inputs-technodata`.

 *output_path*
-   Path to a diretory where the sector will write output files.
+   Path to a directory where the sector will write output files.